fbpx

 blue box icon

-Social Security counts as income for the purposes of determining your eligibility for VA health care.
-This factor is only relevant if your mesothelioma is not service-connected and you don’t qualify for Pension.
-If your disease is mostly related to your military service, then you’ll qualify for VA Disability Compensation and free VA health care regardless of your income.
+Yes, Social Security counts as income for the purposes of determining your eligibility for VA health care.
+This factor is only relevant if your mesothelioma is not service-connected and you don’t qualify for VA Pension.
+If your disease is mostly related to your military service, then you’ll qualify for VA Disability Compensation and free VA health care regardless of your income or Social Security.

 blue box icon

-No. There is no requirement that veterans must use their VA Health Care if they are enrolled.
-Many veterans have private insurance plans and choose to see a civilian specialist through their private health insurance plan.
+No. There is no requirement that veterans must use their VA Health Care if they are enrolled or where they must go for medical care.
+Many veterans have private insurance plans and choose to see a civilian specialist.
 However, veterans seeking treatment through their local VA hospital will likely find that their VA hospital does not have a specialized mesothelioma program.
 In these cases, veterans can request that their VA doctor refer them to a civilian hospital with medical costs covered by the VA.
-Veterans can also request a referral to either the Los Angeles or Houston VA hospital.
-However, a referral to another VA hospital is only necessary to get the VA to cover travel costs.
+This is beneficial, especially if the veteran has free VA Health Care with no copays.
+Veterans can also request a referral to either of the two VA hospitals: the West Los Angeles VA Medical Center or the Houston VA Medical Center in Texas.
+However, a referral to visit a non-local VA hospital is only necessary to get the VA to cover travel costs.

 Sources & Author